On the Fourier coefficients of critical Gaussian multiplicative chaos: Proof of the main theorem

 \section{Proof of the main theorem}

 Let $X$ be a $\star-$scale invariant field with approximations $(X_t)_{t\geq 0}$, and define its associated (critical) GMC measure $\mu$ as

 This limit holds in probability, and it follows that

-We want to show that $\{(\log n)\cdot |c_n|\}_{n\geq 1}$ is tight, which we do by proving an upper bound of the correct order for the expectation of on a good event $\mathcal{E}_{n,t}^{(A)}$.
+We want to show that $\{(\log n)^{\alpha}|c_n|\}_{n\geq 1}$ converges to zero in probability for any $\alpha<1/4$, which we do by proving an upper bound of the correct order for the expectation of on a good event ${E}_{n,t}{(A)}$.
 This is the content of Proposition \ref{prop:second_moment} below.
 As a byproduct of its proof, we identify the set of pairs $(\theta_1,\theta_2)\in[0,1]^2$ over which the integral in \eqref{eq:c_nt} yields a leading order contribution, and those for which the contribution is negligible in the limit (see Remark \ref{remark:leading_order}).

 \begin{proposition} Let $A>0$ and $0<\delta<1/4$.
 Let $ r_n:=\delta\log n$.
 For any $t\geq r_n$, consider the event

 where